mwarning/KadNode/README.md

 ### EXAMPLE 4

-Instead of just one name, it is possible to use patterns with a wildcard in front:
+It is possible to associate a secret/public key to multiple domains using patterns:

 Node1 will be reachable using node1.p2p and foobar.p2p.
 ```